Complex continued fractions, Kleinian and extremal theory for cusp excursions: Extremal value theory for the digits of continued fractions

 This follows immediately from Lemma \ref{lemma: chance of large digits}.
-This proves the theorem for $\eta = \mu_d$ and the analogous theorem for the $k$-th largest digit.
+This proves the theorem for $\eta = \mu_d$.
 Extending this to any measure equivalent to the Lebesgue measure is a straightforward application of a result due to Eagleson, which we state below. \end{proof}

 Let $(R_n)_n$ be a sequence of random variables on some probability space $(X,\mathcal{A},P)$ and let $R$ be another random variable, not necessarily defined on $X$.
 We write $R_n\xRightarrow{P} R $ if $R_n$ converges to $R$ in distribution, i.e. $P\circ R_n^{-1}$ converges weakly to the law of $R$ as $n\to\infty$.
 We use the following theorem due to Eagleson, see \cite{Eagleson}, \cite{Zweimuller}. \begin{proposition}[Eagleson] Let $(R_n)_n$ be a sequence of random variables on some probability space $(X,\mathcal{A},P)$.
 Let $R$ be another random variable and assume $R_n\xRightarrow{P} R $.
-Assume there exists a $\sigma$-finite measure $\mu$ such that $P$ is absolutely continuous with respect to $\mu$, and an ergodic nonsingular map $G$ on $(X,\mathcal{A},\mu)$ for which
+Assume there exists a $\sigma$-finite measure $\mu$ such that $P$ is absolutely continuous with respect to $\mu$, and an ergodic nonsingular map $M$ on $(X,\mathcal{A},\mu)$ for which

 Then for all measures $\eta$ which are absolutely continuous with respect to $\mu$, we have that